ImageMagick/MagickCache/README.md

 ## Delete a Magick Cache

-To completely delete all the content within a cache and the cache itself:
+To completely delete all the content within a cache:

 ```
 $ magick-cache -passkey passkey.txt delete /opt/magick-cache /